ChahwanSong/dms-frontend/docs/services/repository.md

 ## Redis-backed data layout

 `RedisTaskRepository` uses a combination of simple keys and set-based indexes to organise task state.
 All keys are stored in a single Redis logical database and follow the naming convention described below.
+Every key that the repository writes is assigned a time-to-live (TTL) configured through `Settings.redis_task_ttl_seconds` (default: 90 days) so that stale metadata is automatically purged.

 ### Primary task store